Modern Machine Learning for LHC Physicists: Inverse problems and inference

-OmniFold is an ML-based techniques which iteratively unfolds detector effects.
+OmniFold is an ML-based technique that iteratively unfolds detector effects.
 It works on high-dimensional phase spaces and does not require histograms or binning.
-Its \underline{reweighting} technique is illustrated in Fig.~\ref{fig:method}.
-The goal is to start from reconstruction-level data and predict the parton-level configuration for a measured configuration.
-It avoids a direct mapping from reconstruction-level to parton level and instead employs an iterative reweighting based on \underline{simulated pairs} of parton-level and reconstruction-level configurations,
+Its \underline{reweighting} technique is illustrated in analogy to Eq.\eqref{eq:schematic},

+It start from reconstruction-level data and predict the parton-level configuration for a measured configuration.
+It avoids a direct mapping from reconstruction-level events to parton level events and instead employs an iterative reweighting based on \underline{simulated pairs} of parton-level and reconstruction-level configurations,